ShaikJunaid228/FACE_RECOGNITION_BASED_ATTENDENCE_SYSTEM/README.md

-FACE RECOGNITION BASED ATTENDANCE SYSTEM
+FACE RECOGNITION BASED ATTENDANCE SYSTEM,
 With a variety of features, this project's complete face recognition-based attendance system tracks attendance effectively.
 There are two modules in the system:

 Module 1: Welcome Page[LOGIN]